cepthomas/Wavicler/README.md

-# Wavicler TODOdoc
+# Wavicler

-Play tool for manipulating and slicing audio waves.
+Tool for manipulating and slicing audio waves.
 The general idea is to use it to chop up pieces of audio into chunks that can be used in a music production DAW.
-The selection can be by sample, time, or beats with user supplied BPM.
+The selection can be by sample, time, or beats (with user supplied BPM).
+Note that internally everything is stored as sample index.

 Caveats:
 - Everything internal is 32 bit fp 44100Hz.
 - Uses int for sample index.
 This gives us a theoretical maximum clip time of about 1.3 hours.
-  In actuality it uses a setting from AudioLib to limit this (default is 5 minutes).
+  In actuality it uses a setting from AudioLib to limit this (default is 10 minutes).
   This gives plenty of time for the purpose of this application.

 # UI